How To Vet Business Buyers - Tell The Real Players From The Time Wasters!

 It doesn't hurt to conduct LinkedIn and Facebook searches on the person or people involved in the bid for your business.
 Why?
 Because if their profiles elsewhere don't match their answer to the above question you have reason to be suspicious and to seek further "clarification".

 2. (For new players to your industry) Why have you chosen this industry and how much of research have you done into my industry?

 Your aim here is to establish whether the buyer has chosen your industry or is randomly picking businesses listed at various online portals.
-Is he ambivalent between a hair dressing salon, a transport company and a plant hire firm?
+Is he ambivalent between a hair dressing salon, a transport company and a software firm?